codefellows/seattle-code-javascript-401d44/class-03/LECTURE.md

   * Works very similarly to Mongoose, at the end of the day we are still Creating / Reading / Updating / Deleting.

 ## RESTful Web Service

+## Lab Prep:

+Deploying to Heroku: create an add-on from the Heroku dashboard `heroku-postgres`

+  * Configure a cloud POSTGRES db, and include an environment variable.
+  * `DATABASE_URL` should alays point to a running POSTGRES deployment.